 To sum up, domestic experts and scholars have conducted in-depth research on digital RMB, but due to the short trial period of digital RMB project and other reasons, domestic research results on the relationship between digital RMB and consumption promotion are scarce.

-(2) Literature review

 The current research results reveal the key role of the digital RMB in the digital financial industry and its contribution to regional economic development, financial services to the real economy, and the promotion of technological innovation.
 As an important component of the digital economy, the digital yuan not only plays an important role in the domestic economy, but also shows its potential in the international financial landscape.
 The literature provides in-depth insights for understanding the position and role of the digital yuan in the digital financial industry.

 In the international academic field, researchers have mainly focused on the origin of digital currency to provide descriptive and analytical insight into its early development.
 In contrast, domestic researches on digital RMB mostly adopt a top-down strategy, taking digital RMB as the starting point for in-depth research.
 First of all, these researches carefully analyze the definition and essence of digital RMB, explore its basic concepts and key characteristics, and cover the detailed interpretation of the central bank's concept, strategic direction, technical structure, operation system and key characteristics of digital RMB.